2025 Masters Tournament: Playoff

-In the playoff, Rose and McIlroy both found the 18th fairway off the tee.
-After Rose found the green, McIlroy redeemed his mistake in regulation by hitting his wedge shot to four feet.
-After Rose missed his birdie putt, McIlroy converted his birdie to cap an emotional day with his first Masters win, completing the career grand slam.
-McIlroy became the first player to win the Masters while making four double bogeys during the tournament.
+In the playoff on the 18th hole, both found the fairway off the tee.
+After Rose hit the green with his approach, McIlroy redeemed his mistake in regulation with a wedge shot to 4 ft.
+After Rose missed his putt, McIlroy converted for birdie to cap an emotional day for his first Masters win, completing the career grand slam.
+McIlroy became the first to win the Masters while making four double bogeys, which included two in the final round (1,13).